kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 ## Test Cases
 JetStream uses a NATS optimized RAFT algorithm for clustering and high availibilty.
 Each stream in JetStream has a assigned stream leader NATS server.
 For failure scenarios, there would be two main cases:

-1. The k8s Node crashes where stream leader NATS Pod deployed.
+1. The k8s Node crashes where stream leader NATS Pod is deployed.
 2. The k8s Node crashes where stream leader NATS Pod is not deployed.

-In following sections we will run some tests scenarios covering these two cases in order to check the behaviour of our system.
+In following sections we will run some test scenarios covering these two cases in order to check the behaviour of our system.

 ---